Updated: September 28, 2020

 ReadiScores provided from this model range from 0 to 100, and individuals typically fall somewhere between 60 and 100.
 The higher an individual’s score, the more alert they are likely to be.
 This predictive score has immediate implications in the modern industrial workplace.
 Reaction times can be plotted on the SAFTE Alertness Model to show how quickly an individual will respond.

 A ReadiScore™ of 70 corresponds to the same reaction time as an individual with a blood alcohol level equivalent to 0.08.
 An individual at this level would have a reaction time up to 43% longer than someone who is fully rested.

 In the case of workers driving vehicles or operating heavy equipment, the need to mitigate the risks of fatigue is apparent.
 An individual suffering from heavy fatigue in these situations is a danger to not just themselves, but their colleagues as well.

-While developed by the Walter Reed Army Institute of Research at the U.S. Army, this model has been validated in independent studies.
+While developed by the Walter Reed Army Institute of Research at the U.S. Army Medical Research Development Command, this model has been validated in independent studies.
 These studies have shown a direct relationship between scores on the scale and the likelihood and severity of workplace accidents.
 A study conducted by the U.S. Department of Transportation within the railroad industry showed that accidents caused by individuals below 70 on the alertness scale were up to five times more costly than those caused by individuals above 90.